-Stuart Henson has read at venues as diverse as Blackwell’s Oxford; The Bridlington Poetry Festival; The CB1 Café; Heffer’s Cambridge; Herringbroom Studios; Little Gidding Poetry Society; The Landsdowne Club, Luton; Lauderdale House; Lumen; Nottingham Poetry Society; The Palmers Green Bookshop; The Poetry Society; The Sow & Pigs, Toddington; The US Embassy; Ware Poets and The Voice Box at the South Bank Centre.
+Stuart Henson has read at venues as diverse as Arts Junction, Arundel; Blackwell’s Oxford; The Bridlington Poetry Festival; The CB1 Café; Five Leaves Bookshop; Heffer’s Cambridge; Herringbroom Studios; Little Gidding Poetry Society; The Landsdowne Club, Luton; Lauderdale House; Lumen; Nottingham Poetry Society; The Palmers Green Bookshop; The Poetry Society; Southwell Minster; The Sow & Pigs, Toddington; The Torriano Meeting House; The US Embassy; Ware Poets and The Voice Box at the South Bank Centre.

 He has read for Radio 3 and the BBC World Service and he has worked as visiting writer in secondary schools, primary schools, on courses for teachers—and in a prison.